molinoz/madgo-blog/content/index.md

 ---
-title: Welcome to Quartz
+title: Molinoz Projects
 ---

-This is a blank Quartz installation.
+A project blog powered by Quartz
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+See the [documentation](https://quartz.jzhao.xyz) for how to started your own.